abkoroma/Movie-review-watchlist-website/README.md

   The website is optimized for both desktop and mobile devices using modern CSS.

 - **Authentication (Optional):**
-  Register and log in to personalize your experience (if implemented).
+  Register and log in to personalize your experience.

 ---